vvarss/TrackBot/README.md

 # TrackBot
-A multi-Robot Path Planning bot, made using DDQN Algorithm.
+A multi-Robot Path Planning bot, made using Q-Learning.
+We use multiple robots which navigate through an N*N grid, with the grid size,number of robots and obstacles ; user given.